nphorsley59/survival-model/README.md

 ![alt_text](https://github.com/nphorsley59/Predicting_Passenger_Survival/blob/master/Figures/agesexclass_survivalrate.png "Attributes Predicting Survival")<br>

-Sometimes, it is helpful to bin features that have too many values to visualize neatly using pd.cut().
-With text analysis tools like regrex, this is especially useful for grouping and ordering unordered, non-numerical values.<br>
+Sometimes, I find it helpful to bin features (pd.cut() that have too many values to visualize neatly.
+With text analysis tools like regrex, this can be really useful for grouping and ordering unordered, non-numerical values.<br>

 **Figure 3.** Binning passenger cabin assignments by deck to see if deck level influenced survival.<br>